So you want to learn how to start freelance writing?

 Not to mention, when you invest in yourself or your business, you will upgrade your mindset.
 By spending a few bucks, you are showing your mind that you are serious about becoming a freelance writer.

-Spend the money upfront so you can help clients know-like-and trust you (more on that in a bit)!
+Spend the capital upfront so you can help clients know-like-and trust you (more on that in a bit)!

 Remember, all it takes is one small client and you can instantly repay the small investment.